HooryaR/flask-python-rest-api/README.md

-# REST APIs with Flask and Python - Student Showcase
+# REST APIs with Flask and Python
 Welcome to my personal repository showcasing the skills I gained through the "REST APIs with Flask and Python" course by Jose Salvatierra, Founder of Teclado and a Software Engineer on Udemy.
 As a fellow learner, I'm excited to share my journey and the projects I've developed during this comprehensive course.

 ## 📚 What I've Learned: